 Body

 Aphasia is a loss of words, not intelligence.
-Aphasia can occur as a result of a stroke, traumatic (car accident, fall) or non-traumatic brain injury (head tumor or an infection).
-All these conditions or injuries may affect the area of the brain that is responsible for speech and language.
+Aphasia can occur as a result of a stroke, traumatic (car accident or fall) or non-traumatic brain injury (head tumor, infection, Alzheimer disease, cancer and epilepsy).
+All these conditions or injuries may interfere with the particular part of the brain that is responsible for speech and language.
+Aphasia can be a short term or long term problem.

 Shirley Ryan AbilityLab's Center for Aphasia Research and Treatment was created to respond to the challenge of living with Aphasia.